Dre Campbell Farm

 How to Harvest

 Check your dill regularly once it starts growing.
-When the leaves are highly aromatic and green and the plant is at least 6 inches tall, it’s ready for harvesting.
+When the leaves are green and fragrant, and the plant is at least 6 inches tall, it is ready for harvest.

 Also, harvest the leaves before the plant flowers for the most potent flavor.

 Rinse the fresh dill immediately after harvesting to remove any dirt or debris.
-Next, lay them on a paper towel or hang them upside-down to dry.
+Next, lay it flat on a paper towel or hang it upside down to dry.

 How to Store Dill